 The VCHRI QMS will comprise of the following subsystems:

 - Document Management System

 - What is Document Management System?

 Document Management System (DMS) is one of the components of VCHRI's overall Quality Management System.
-DMS ensures compliance with institutional research quality guidelines that describes the methods VCHRI employs to manage its Controlled Documents such as institutional Standard Operating Procedures, guidance documents, forms and templates for clinical trials/research conducted at Vancouver Coastal Health.
+DMS ensures compliance with institutional research quality guidelines that describes the methods VCHRI employ to manage its Controlled Documents such as institutional Standard Operating Procedures, guidance documents, forms and templates for clinical trials/research conducted at Vancouver Coastal Health.

 VCHRI SOP 201 Change Order Request describes the procedures for managing changes to a VCHRI Controlled Document.
 Compliance with this procedure ensures that each change proposed is adequately defined, reviewed, analyzed and documented before implementation.